-- 37. The formula funding grid uses information provided in the register of nationally approved FET College programmes titled "Formal Further Education and Training College Programmes at Levels 2 to 4 on the National Qualifications Framework (NQF").
-The national register must contain certain details relating to the nationally approved FET College programmes.
-The DoE maintains this register, and makes it available to the public and stakeholders in the FET College sector on an annual basis. - 38.
-The register of nationally approved FET College programmes must, as a minimum, include the following information relating to each programme (see paragraphs 39-62) for definitions of the various pieces of information): DoE programme code; NQF organising field; NQF level; Programme type; Programme name; SAQA credits; Funding weight for personnel; Funding weight for capital expenditure; Funding weight for non-personnel non-capital.
-(Details on the determination of funding weights are provided in paragraph 89).
-In addition, the national register should indicate the typical programme duration, for example whether the programme is typically a one-year programme.
-The national register does not indicate hard and fast programme duration, as this aspect of service delivery requires some flexibility.
+Programmes at Levels 2 to 4 on the National Qualifications Framework (NQF")].
+The

+College programmes.
+The [DoE] DHET maintains this register, and makes it available to the

+public and stakeholders in the [FET] TVET College sector on an annual basis.

+- 38. The register of nationally approved [FET] TVET College programmes must, as a minimum, include the following information relating to each programme (see paragraphs 39 62[)] for definitions of the various pieces of information): [DoE programme code; NQF organising field NQF level; Programme type; Programme name; SAQA credits; Funding weights for personnel; Funding weights for capital expenditure.
+Funding weights for non-personnel non-capital (Details on the determination of funding weights are provided in paragraph 89);]

+- (a) Programme name

+- (b) Programme type

+- (c) NQF level

+- (d) NQF Sub-framework

+- (e) DHET programme code

+- (f) NQF organising field